Horseman-droid/weather_web/README.md

-# weather web application using handlerbars
+# weather web application using handlebars